You can find answers to common questions in the FAQ section.

 ❗ This parameter is only for testing and should not be used in real ad campaigns.

-Use a standard browser without extensions that may block or remove the Click ID parameter (such as Adblock), and without custom settings that could affect browser fingerprinting — like disabled WebGL or a modified timezone.
+Use a standard browser without extensions that may block or remove the Click ID parameter (such as AdBlock), and without custom settings that could affect browser fingerprinting — like disabled WebGL or a modified timezone.
 Avoid using the Brave browser, as it may also strip the Click ID parameter by default.

 If your white page is built with WordPress and uses a caching plugin (like LiteSpeed Cache, W3 Total Cache, or WP Fastest Cache), make sure to clear the cache and disable caching after integration.